brainglobe/brainglobe.github.io/docs/source/documentation/brainglobe-atlasapi/adding-a-new-atlas.md

 * ATLAS\_LINK: a link to a website describing the atlas or any other relevant online resource
 * CITATION: the details of a published paper/preprint in which the atlas was first described
 * ATLAS\_PACKAGER: contact (name / email) of the person who packaged the atlas in BrainGlobe
-* ORIENTATION: a string specifying the orientation in bg-space format
+* ORIENTATION: a string specifying the orientation in brainglobe-space format
 * \_\_version\_\_: the version number of the atlas: when atlases get updated/modified new versions are released.
 * root structure id: ID of the root (base) brain region in the hierarchy of brain regions.